oschettler/fritz/Fritz.md

     else:
       print "All other cases"

-Multiple conditions may be checked at once.
+Multiple conditions may be checked at once (@todo).

     if a
       < 10: